astropy/specreduce/docs/trace.rst

 Tracing
 =======

-The `specreduce.tracing` module defines the spatial position (trace) of a spectrum across a 2D detector image.
-In spectroscopic data reduction, tracing is a critical step that identifies and maps where the spectrum falls on each column and row of the detector.
-The trace effectively accounts for any curvature or tilt in how the spectrum is projected onto the detector, which can occur due to optical effects in the spectrograph or mechanical flexure during observations.

-The trace position can be determined either semi-automatically or manually depending on:

-* Data quality and signal-to-noise ratio
-* Spectral characteristics and features
-* Presence of contaminating sources or artifacts

-The `~specreduce.tracing` module provides three main trace types to handle different scenarios:
-`~specreduce.tracing.FlatTrace`, `~specreduce.tracing.FitTrace`, and
-`~specreduce.tracing.ArrayTrace`.
-Each trace class requires the 2D spectral image as input, along with trace-specific parameters that control how the trace is determined and fitted to the data.
+The `specreduce.tracing` module provides three ``Trace`` classes that are used to define the spatial position (trace) of a spectrum across a 2D detector image: `~specreduce.tracing.FlatTrace`, `~specreduce.tracing.FitTrace`, and `~specreduce.tracing.ArrayTrace`.
+Each trace class requires the 2D spectral image as input, along with trace-specific parameters that control how the trace is determined.

 Flat trace
 ----------